Alex-Cannon/alex-cannon.github.io/_posts/2019-11-14-complete-guide-to-get-a-dev-job.md

 * 2018-02 - Stopped Coding, unsure of what I wanted to do.
 * 2018-06 - Moved out.
 Got a job.
 * 2018-08 - Started coding again.
 * 2019-02 - Left Job.
-Moved to Fort Collins to be closer to Tech.
+Relocated to be closer to Tech.
 * 2019-11 - After applying for a TON of jobs, accepted an offer!
 * Present - Starting my job in two weeks.
 Preparing for it.
 * Future - Continuing to learn & grow myself and my blog for all of you.